 Thinking of tackling Mont Blanc this year.
 Here is some information to help you train and prepare for the highest mountain in the alps.

 How fit do I need to be?

 Mont Blanc requires over 1600 metres of ascent on summit day depending on the route you choose.
 This is like hiking Snowdon twice.
 Not forgetting the altitude.

-You will also be wearing heavy boots, crampons and ice axe.
-You will also have a small rucksack with essential items.
+You will also be wearing heavy boots, crampons and ice axe and a small rucksack with essential items.

 What exercises should I do to train for Mont Blanc?